🟢🟢🟢🟢🟢

 Initially, the process may seem complicated as users will need to first set up a e-wallet to manage their crypto funds.
 However, once set up, using crypto is incredibly easy to use and manage.

-Crypto is incredibly safe to use and is accompanied by safety and privacy features that make it safer than other payment options available on betting sites.
+Crypto is safe to use and is accompanied by safety and privacy features that make it safer than some other payment options available on betting sites.